-The Foundation accepts Letters of Interest (LOI) for its Community Grant applications on an annual basis from May 1 – May 25 each year.
+The Foundation accepts Letters of Interest (LOI) for its Community Grant applications on an annual basis from May 1 – about May 24 each year.
 LOIs for Community Grants are not considered outside of that window.
 The Allergan Foundation will only consider one request per organization each year.

 All information submitted in the LOI will flow into the application.
 We ask that you complete all required fields and to not substitute “See Attached” in any of the data fields.
 The entire available space does not need to be filled.
 Videos and extremely large files may not be attached.

 Community Grant recipients will be notified approximately 15 months after the receipt of funds to report on their use.
 Attached is the current reporting form that is used.